iamkanishka/Typescript-Concepts/Readme.md

 46. Optional Properties Chaining and Null coalscing in the Typescript.
 47. Generics in Typescript.
 Built in Generics available in the Typescipt.
 48. Creting a Generic Function in the Typescript.
+49. Create Generic Function with Contraints using extends keyword in Typescript.